 How are midcap stocks taxed?

 Midcap stocks are taxed in the same way as all other shares.
 If there is a short term capital gains, you are taxed at the rate of 15 per cent.
-Short term capital gains here is defined as if you sell before one year.
-On the other hand if you have stocks that are sold after one year, there is no capital gains that is applicable on these stocks.
-It is always a good idea to hold onto midcap stocks and sell the same after one year.
-This will ensure that you avoid any long term capital gains that is payable.
+Short term capital gains here is defined if you sell the shares before one year at a profit.
+On the other hand if you have stocks that are sold after one year, there is a capital gains that is applicable at the rate of 10 per cent, if your profits are over and above Rs 1 lakh.

 The article is not a solicitation to buy, sell in securities or other financial instruments.
 Greynium Information Technologies Pvt Ltd, its subsidiaries, associates and the author do not accept culpability for losses and/or damages arising based on information in this article.
 The author and his family do not own any shares in the above mentioned stocks.